tristanseifert/TSAppKit/README.md

 * `saveState`: When set to YES, the selected panel is stored in `NSUserDefaults` and restored next time the controller is instantiated.

 Panels' views may be of differing sizes, both in the X and Y directions: the controller automatically adjusts the window's size to account for this.
 However, it is standard practice to maintain a constant width, and change only the height.

+## License
+See `LICENSE.md` for licensing information.
+If you use this library, just add a little line somewhere that you found this helpful.
+A link would be nice, but it's not required—just don't go claiming it as your own work!